 Wait a minute.

-You were a waitress at a restaurant and Castle was in there?
+You were a waitress at a restaurant and Castle was in there.

 Yep.

-Delaware's a small state.
+Delaware is a small state.

-Anybody can win, they can knock on all the doors between now and election.
+They can knock on all the doors between now and election.

 Yeah, but wait a minute.

-Gasoline prices were going up.
+You said this in Congress, gasoline prices were going up.

-And so you you you and Castle was doing the right thing, you thought?
+And so you, you, you, and Castle was doing the right thing, you thought?

 Well, I thought he was.

-I thought he was part of the Republican Party, and when I uh told him to keep up the good work, you could just tell he just you know rolled his eyes and huffed.
+And when I told him to keep up the good work, you could just tell he just, you know, rolled his eyes and huffed.

-He says rolled his eyes?
+He says, roll his eyes?

 Yep.

-How what how do you take that?
+How do you take that?

 I'm not quite sure what happened here, so I'm trying to get you.